MaciejWiatr/Noterly/README.md

 ---

-> Note: Noter is currently in development and most of
+> Note: Noterly is currently in development and most of
 > its functions are not ready yet

 ## What is it

-Noter is a CLI note app that lets you easly create and organize your notes without need to open third-party apps.
+Noterly is a CLI note app that lets you easly create and organize your notes without need to open third-party apps.

 ## Why is it cool